10 Steps to Prepping for a Family Gap Year

 The fact that so many other families have taken this path gives us comfort in know that we can do it too.
 The scariest part is imagining the possibilities.
 But once we made the decision to go for it, everything pretty much fell into place.

-When we returned to Seattle after the Family Adventure Summit, we immediately put a plan into action.
-We set a launch date of the end of June or July 2018.
 Being the project management-minded folks that we are, we used a combination of Google Sheets and online project management applications to organize all the tasks that we needed to complete to get ourselves ready for what our family calls, "The Big Trip."

 The tasks are many.
 There are so many things to consider for a RTW trip: researching destinations, finding plane tickets, researching visa requirements, deciding what to take with us, and purchasing travel insurance.
 And there are also tasks associated with moving a family.